-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-The amendments in this update require, among other things, that lessees recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
-Lessees and lessors must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-We plan to adopt the amendments in the first quarter of 2019 and are currently evaluating the impacts of the amendments to our consolidated financial statements and accounting practices for leases.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842).
+The amendments in this update require, among other items, that lessees recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
+These amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2018, with early adoption permitted.

 In January 2018, the FASB issued ASU 2018-01, Leases (Topic 842): Land Easement Practical Expedient for Transition to Topic 842.
-The amendments permit an entity to elect an optional transition practical expedient to not apply Topic 842 to land easements that exist or expired before the effective date of Topic 842 and that were not previously assessed under Topic 840.
-An entity would be required to apply the practical expedient consistently to all of its existing or expired land easements that were not previously assessed under Topic 840.
+The amendments in this update permit an entity to elect an optional transition practical expedient to not evaluate land easements that existed or expired before the entity's adoption of Topic 842 and that were not previously accounted for as leases under Topic 840.